Applied Choreographies: Compiling Frontend Choreographies into DCC processes

-\end{definition} Intuitively, for each service $\jsrv{B_s,P}l$ in the compiled network: $i)$ the start behaviour $B_s$ is the compilation of the endpoint choreography in $C$ accepting the creation of processes at location $l$; $ii)$ $P$ is the parallel composition of the compilation of all active processes located at $l$, equipped with their respective states and queue maps according to $\env$.
+\end{definition} Intuitively, for each service $\jsrv{\strBhv,P,M}l$ in the compiled network: \emph{i}) the start behaviour $\strBhv$ is the compilation of the endpoint choreography in $C$ accepting the creation of processes at location $l$; \emph{ii}) $P$ is the parallel composition of the compilation of all active processes located at $l$, equipped with their respective states according to $\aenv$; \emph{iii}) $M$ is the set of queues in $\aenv$ corresponding to location $l$.